Poems & Short Stories: 4,435

 And over 2 million unique readers monthly!

-Charlotte M. Yonge (1823–1901), British teacher and Victorian era author of many fiction and non-fiction works, including her best-seller, The Heir of Redclyffe (1853).
+Charlotte M. Yonge (1823–1901), English teacher and Victorian era author of many fiction and non-fiction works, including her best-seller, The Heir of Redclyffe (1853).

 As her spiritual mentor, and credited with the revival of High Church Anglicanism in the Tractarian or Oxford movement, the Reverend John Keble loomed large in the influence of Yonge's fiction and educational writings as an exponent on morality and popularising High Church teachings.
 Yonge's fiction often comprised of large Victorian families, her heroines often women, her characters painfully detailed, yet with clarity, freshness and charm.
 Yonge embraced the manifestations of the movement in devoting her life to teaching children, assisting in church building, and supporting foreign missions.
 Her influence on the women educators of her day and generations to come was profound.